Dr. Holly Parker

 Dr. Parker, or Dr. Holly, as she’s more playfully known, is a psychologist with a passion for walking alongside people as they invest in their future selves by cultivating a more enriching, vibrant life in the here and now.

 She is the author of two books.
-When Reality Bites: How Denial Helps and What to Do When It Hurts (Hazelden Press; August 30, 2016) is a guided tour through the benefits and the pitfalls of denial.
-If We’re Together, Why Do I Feel So Alone?: How to Build Intimacy with an Emotionally Unavailable Partner (Berkley/NAL; January 3, 2017) accompanies readers hoping to mend emotional unavailability in their romantic relationship.
+When Reality Bites: How Denial Helps and What to Do When It Hurts (Hazelden Press, 2016) is a guided tour through the benefits and the pitfalls of denial.
+If We’re Together, Why Do I Feel So Alone?: How to Build Intimacy with an Emotionally Unavailable Partner (NAL, 2017) accompanies readers hoping to mend emotional unavailability in their romantic relationship.

-She also delves into an assortment of topics on the dappled road of life in her blog and in media interviews through outlets such as SELF Magazine, Glamour, Cosmopolitan, Prevention, The Chicago Tribune, ABC News, The Saturday Evening Post, and Medical Daily.
+She also delves into an assortment of topics devoted to relationships and personal growth in her blog and in media interviews through outlets such as SELF Magazine, Bustle, Glamour, Cosmopolitan, Prevention, The Chicago Tribune, ABC News, The Saturday Evening Post, and Medical Daily.

-She lives in Boston with Guille, her extremely cool husband and kindred spirit, relishes running, studying Spanish, time travel stories, and The Walking Dead, and has no skill whatsoever in pet training.
+She lives in Boston with Guille, her extremely cool husband and kindred spirit, relishes running, traveling, studying Spanish and French, time travel stories, and Death in Paradise, and has no skill whatsoever in pet training.